 The skin of unripe papaya is green, and the flesh and seeds are white.

-There are reasons why giving a parrot unripe papaya isn’t a good idea:
+There are reasons why giving a parrot unripe papaya isn’t advisable:

-- Thins the blood – Unripe papaya contains salicylates, which thin the blood and could cause excessive bleeding if your parrot sustains a wound.
+- Thins the blood – Unripe papaya contains salicylates, which thin the blood and could cause excessive bleeding if the parrot sustains a wound.

-- Allergic reactions – Both ripe and unripe papaya skins contain a kind of latex, but the amount is higher in unripe papaya.
-Just as with humans who might have a latex allergy, a parrot could experience an allergic reaction to the latex in the unripe skin.
+- Allergic reactions – Both ripe and unripe papaya skins contain latex, but the amount is higher in unripe papaya.
+A parrot could experience an allergic reaction to latex in unripe skin.

-Ripe papaya is okay to feed a parrot but ensure it’s not too ripe.
-Overly ripe papaya can be just as unsafe to give a parrot as unripe papaya.
+Ripe papaya is okay to feed a parrot but ensure it’s not overly ripe.

 Ripe papaya contains histamine, which is a neurotransmitter of the immune system.
 As papaya continues to ripen, the histamine levels increase, and overly ripe papaya leads to elevated histamine levels.